Panmoni/yapbay/app/blog/_posts/yapbay-uvp.md

 Maria has a very small amount of COP in a bank account in Medellín.

-Larry wants to send Maria 50 USD.
+Larry wants to send Maria 50 USD so she can buy groceries.

 However, they do not want to use Western Union or any other legacy/TradFi remittance provider as it is slow, prone to delays, requires lots of paperwork, etc.

-So Larry comes to my site, YapBay, and he finds a 2 offers to help him get the money to Maria.
+So Larry comes to YapBay and he finds a 2 offers to help him get the money to Maria.

-He uses a wizard to build his transaction by chaining together the 2 offers.
+He uses the RAI wizard to build his transaction by chaining together the 2 offers.

-Offer 1: Mike is based in the US.
-He can receive Larry's 50 USD in his US bank account and in return sell him 50 USDC.
+**Offer 1**: Mike is based in the US.
+He can receive Larry's 50 USD in his US bank account and in return sells him 50 USDC.

-This USDC should initially be escrowed by Mike.
+This USDC is initially be escrowed by Mike.

 Once Larry makes his fiat payment of 50 USD to Mike's bank account, Mike releases escrow.

-However, now that USDC should immediately go into escrow with Andres so that he can confidently deposit his fiat payment of 50 USDC worth of COP (roughly 195,000 COP) into Maria's bank account.
+The escrowed USDC is then transferred into escrow with Andres, the trader for Offer 2.

-Offer 2: Andres is based in Colombia.
-He can receive the 50 USDC and in return deposit 50 USD worth of COP to Maria's Colombian bank account.
+**Offer 2**: Andres is based in Colombia.
+He can receive the 50 USDC and in return deposits 50 USD worth of COP (roughly 195,000 COP) to Maria's Colombian bank account.

 This is basic use case of the YapBay platform.

 ### Scenario 2: Global Freelance Payment

 Nina is a freelance web designer based in Manila, Philippines.
-She just got a client from London, Mr. Smith who is seeking to remit her payment for designing his business website.
+She just got a client from London, Mr. Smith who is seeking to send her payment for designing his business website.

 Mr. Smith agrees to pay Nina 750 GBP, but experiences problems with his traditional financial institution citing high foreign transaction fees and lengthy processing times.

 However, he discovers YapBay as a more efficient alternative.

 He connects two offers on YapBay.

-Offer 1: Paul, a UK crypto-enthusiast, can receive the 750 GBP in his UK bank account from Mr. Smith and he, in return, can sell Mr. Smith 750 GBP worth of USDC which will be escrowed.
+**Offer 1**: Paul, a UK crypto-enthusiast, can receive the 750 GBP in his UK bank account from Mr. Smith and he, in return, can sell Mr. Smith 750 GBP worth of USDC which will be escrowed.

-Offer 2: Grace based in the Philippines is looking to sell her 750 GBP worth of USDC received from Paul, in exchange for depositing the equivalent amount in PHP (approximately 50,000 PHP) to Nina’s bank account in the Philippines.
+**Offer 2**: Grace based in the Philippines is looking to sell her 750 GBP worth of USDC received from Paul, in exchange for depositing the equivalent amount in PHP (approximately 50,000 PHP) to Nina’s bank account in the Philippines.

 This way, YapBay has managed to provide an efficient and cost-effective global payment method for freelancers like Nina and her clients.

 ### Scenario 3: Microloans for Small Businesses

-Similarly, YapBay's blockchain platform can connect small businesses in developing nations who need access to credit with microloan providers in wealthier nations.
+Similarly, YapBay can connect small businesses in developing nations who need access to credit with microloan providers in wealthier nations.

-A small business owner Jose, in Chile, needs a loan of 1,000 USD to buy advanced farm equipment.
-Traditional lenders are hesitant due to Jose's location and lack of credit history.
+A small business owner Jose, in Perú, needs a loan of 1,000 USD to buy advanced farm equipment.
+Traditional lenders are hesitant due to Jose's location, lack of credit history, lack of a bank account and the questionable state of the land registry in his area.

 Jack, who lives in New York, wishes to contribute to the economic growth of developing areas and is willing to loan the money to Jose.

-In YapBay, Jack finds an offer from Alex, also in New York, who can take his 1,000 USD and in return, give him 1,000 USDC which then gets escrowed.
+In YapBay, Jack finds an offer from Alex, also in New York, who can take his 1,000 USD and in return, give him an equivalent amount of OP which then gets escrowed.

-Then, Jack chains this offer with another offer from Sofia in Chile who can take the 1,000 USDC and deposit 1,000 USD worth of Chilean Pesos into Jose's business account.
+Then, Jack chains this offer with another offer from Sofia in Lima, Perú who can take the OP and then deliver 1,000 USD worth of Peruvian Soles in cash to Jose.

-With the money received from Sofia, Jose can purchase his equipment and make repayments over time, thus using YapBay to secure funding circumventing banking barriers.
+With the money received from Sofia, Jose can purchase his equipment and make repayments over time, thus using YapBay to secure funding and circumventing banking barriers.

 ### Scenario 4: Donation for Social Causes

 Alice, based in Sydney, wants to donate 500 AUD to a non-governmental organization (NGO) conducting relief work in rural areas of India.
 Traditional money transfer services prove to be inefficient, costly, and time-consuming.

+Furthermore, she finds that the ONGs operating in Australia either do not offer convincing projects in rural India or have very high overhead costs that detract from the impact of her donation.

 She finds two offers on YapBay to help her.

-Offer 1: Ben in Sydney can receive Alice's 500 AUD in his Australian bank account and in return, sell Alice 500 AUD worth of USDC, escrowed by Ben.
+**Offer 1**: Ben in Sydney can receive Alice's 500 AUD in his Australian bank account and in return, sell Alice 500 AUD worth of ETH, escrowed by Ben.

-Offer 2: Priya, in India, can receive the 500 AUD worth of USDC and in return, deposit the equivalent INR into the NGO's bank account in India.
+**Offer 2**: Priya, in India, can receive the 500 AUD worth of ETH and in return, deposit the equivalent INR into the NGO's bank account in India.

 YapBay thus breaks down barriers for international donations, making it easier for people worldwide to support the causes near and dear to their hearts.

+Furthermore, now donors can donate direct to local NGOs who are closest to the works to be executed, know the local needs better, are more responsive to local needs and have much lower overhead costs than the large international NGOs.

 ### Scenario 5: Crisis Management During Forced Migration

-During a socio-political crisis, SafeHaven - a non-profit organization based in Italy, is working to support refugees from the affected area.
+During a socio-political crisis, SafeHaven - a fictional non-profit organization based in Italy, is working to support refugees from the affected area.
 SafeHaven usually uses traditional channels to send money, which aren't functioning because of the shutdown of banks in the crisis area.

 However, with YapBay, SafeHaven finds a more feasible solution.

-Offer 1: Carlo in Italy, can receive the financial support fund from SafeHaven in his Italian account and in return, give SafeHaven an equivalent amount of USDC, which is then escrowed.
+**Offer 1**: Carlo in Italy, can receive the financial support fund from SafeHaven in his Italian account and in return, give SafeHaven an equivalent amount of EURC, which is then escrowed.

-Offer 2: Mustafa, a businessman who manages to operate in the crisis-hit region, can receive the escrowed USDC from Carlo and in return, distribute local currency, or goods as needed, to refugees in the region.
+**Offer 2**: Mustafa, a businessman who manages to operate in the crisis-hit region, can receive the escrowed EURC from Carlo and in return, distribute local currency, or goods as needed, to refugees in the region.

-This way, YapBay helps mitigate the impacts of crisis situations, ensuring essential funds reach where they need to go safely and quickly.
+This way, YapBay helps mitigate the impacts of crisis situations, ensuring essential funds reach where they need to go safely and quickly, even when the banks or other local infrastructure are not working.

 ### Scenario 6: Accessing Mobile Money in Africa